 When you have multiple kids and are handing clothes down, this is costing the family money long term.
-The is wasteful too of the resources that God has provided.
+Too much laundry is wasteful too of the resources that God has provided.

-Laundry Hack #1: Get your Family on Board
+Laundry Life Hack #1: Get your Family on Board

 Laundry Hack #2: Get your Family Involved